 A Return to Sincerity

-In our current political context, how ironic is it that “taking the red pill” itself is a participation in a group, a simulacra in it’s own way?
-The most popular film we have that illustrates heroes we can model ourselves after breaking out of a network of constructed narratives has itself become an icon that makes no attempt to represent any tangible entity.
+In our current political context, how ironic is it that “taking the red pill” itself is a participation in a group, a simulacra in its own way?
+The most popular film we have that illustrates heroes breaking out of a network of constructed narratives has itself become an icon that makes no attempt to represent any tangible entity.

 In the history of war, despite all the cannons, nukes, and guns – disease is still the biggest killer of man.
 And yet when we discuss protecting our homesteads, we look to articles on RECCE rifles.
-Considering our horizons and what is, in all likelihoods, the start of the great American Fourth Turning, it’s time to cut the shit.
+Considering our horizons and what is, in all likelihood, the start of the great American Fourth Turning — it’s time to cut the shit.